Why do cats hiss? As it turns out, there are all kinds of reasons for a cat hissing!

 Figuring out why cats hiss can sometimes be as simple as noticing when your cat seems to “flip a switch” inside.
 Here, try to dial back the physical contact during play time and see if that resolves the hissing.

-Witnessing a cat hissing at another cat or a kitten is often about territory disputes.
+Witnessing a cat hissing at another cat or kitten is often about territory disputes.

-Then you witness your resident cat hissing at the new cat to tell the new cat to go find its own territory!
+Then you witness your resident cat hissing at the new cat.
+Essentially, what’s happening is the resident telling the new cat to go find its own territory!

 Your dog craves social position: to be your number one.